WHEN A TREE GROWS ACROSS A BOUNDARY – AND CAUSES A NUISANCE

 Whether the tree marks the boundary depends upon the intention, acquiescence, or agreement of the adjoining owners or upon the fact that they jointly planted the hedge or tree or jointly constructed the fence.

-Nothing in the record discloses any intention of the parties that the tree mark a boundary line between the properties.
+Nothing in the record discloses any intention of the parties that the tree should mark a boundary line between the properties.
 The law is clear that one cannot exercise his right to plant a tree in such a manner as to invade the rights of adjoining landowners.
-When one brings a foreign substance on his land, he must not permit it to injure his neighbor.
+When one brings a foreign substance onto his land, he must not permit it to injure his neighbor.
 And, the Court held, an injunction against the continuance of a nuisance — such as the one issued by the trial court — may be proper if it is necessary to a complete and effectual abatement of the nuisance.